 We are grateful that services are able to resume within the church building.
 However, it will be different than before as we follow regulations and do our best to keep people safe.
 If you don't yet feel ready to come back, please don't worry about that or feel any pressure to come.
-We'll be keeping our online work, including videos and coffee on Zoom going too.
-But here is some information about what to expect if you do come to the building (both written below and in this video by Scott).
+We'll be keeping the videos on our YouTube channel going too.

 - Don't come to the building if you or anyone in your household is displaying symptoms of Covid-19 (high temperature / fever, cough or loss of sense of smell).

 - As part of the Test and Protect system, your attendance and contact details will be retained for a maximum period of 28 days, after which time, in accordance with data protection, it will be destroyed.

 - Please use the hand sanitisers in the entrance hall before entering the sanctuary and also when you leave the building.

 - Everyone over the age of 12 (unless exempt) has to wear a face covering in the building.
 If you forget to bring a mask, we will have a supply of disposable masks available.

 - Stewards will show you to your seats and unfortunately we're not able to get up and walk over to talk to people.
 Each household group will be seated 1m apart.